 - Bamboo Hair Brushes - Bamboo brushes are gentle on your hair and better for the environment.
-Choose between a Styling Brush, Vented Brush, Defining Brush or Paddle Brush, depending on your hair type and needs.
+Choose between a Styling Brush, Vented Brush, Defining Brush, Paddle Brush, or wide-toothed Bamboo Comb depending on your hair type and needs.

 - Hair Supplements - Try hair supplements rich in bamboo extract to aid with healthy hair growth.
 Hairlust’s Hair Formula Gummies and Hair Formula Tablets have biotin and zinc, which help maintain healthy hair.

 I hope this article has provided some insight into bamboo vs. silk bedding.
 I hope I have convinced you to give bamboo duvet covers a try!